scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4.0/pciv4.0-r12.04-CI-rev02-request.md

-CUSTOM INSTRUCTION:
+EMBEDDED CUSTOM INSTRUCTION:

-As a PCI DSS QSA trusted advisor, I would like to write three items:
+As a PCI DSS QSA trusted advisor, I would like you to write three PCI DSS v4.0 items based on authoritative information from the March 2022 PCI DSS Requirements and Testing Procedures version 4.0.
+I will provide the topic and background information.
+You may supplement with additional authoritative PCI DSS v4.0 information.
+Then you will:

+1) write a summary of the documentation, evidence, QSA questions, and a cross-reference to mentioned PCI DSS v4.0 requirements, sub-requirements, and external resources.

-1) write a complete persuasive LinkedIn article about a PCI DSS v4.0 topic to help a client prepare for their annual assessment that includes a list of documentation and evidence the assessing QSA will request.
-The output should include a title, sub-title, relevant hashtags, brief SEO article summary to be used a the LinkedIn post presenting the article, and a single sentence tldr;
+2) write a complete persuasive LinkedIn article about the topic to help a client prepare for their annual assessment that includes a list of documentation and evidence the assessing QSA will request.

-2) write a complete persuasive LinkedIn article about a PCI DSS v4.0 topic to help an assessing PCI DSS QSA prepare for interview and observations of an assessed client for this requirement.
-The output should include a title, sub-title, relevant hashtags, brief SEO article summary to be used a the LinkedIn post presenting the article, and a single sentence tldr;
+3) write a complete persuasive LinkedIn article about the topic to help an assessing PCI DSS QSA prepare for interview and observations of an assessed client for this requirement.

+The output for items 2) and 3) should include a title, sub-title, relevant hashtags, brief SEO article summary to be used as the LinkedIn post presenting the article, and a single sentence tldr;
-3) write a summary of documentation, evidence, QSA questions, and cross-reference to mentioned PCI DSS v4.0 requirements, sub-requirements, and external resources.

-Just acknowledge my request.
-After you acknowledge, I will specifically ask for each item to be created individually.
+Please acknowledge my request.
+After you acknowledge, I will specifically ask for each item to be created.

----[copy/paste from here to ChatAI request]
+[vvv copy/paste from this point to ChatAI request vvv]

-Please process task 1 after reviewing the information below:
+---

 Here is authoritative PCI DSS v4.0 guidance related to the sub-requirement:

-[INSERT REQUIREMENT DETAILS]
+[vvv copy/paste authoritative REQUIREMENT guidance to the section below vvv]
 ---
 ## PRINCIPLE PCI DSS REQUIREMENT: Maintain an Information Security Policy